HaloSara121/halo-todo-list/README.md

 ![https://imgur.com/a/x8ukfCN](https://i.imgur.com/ljlvQeR.gif)

 ## Description
-This project is a simple website that helps users manage and organize their to-do tasks.
+This project is a simple website that helps users manage and organize their to-do tasks. <br/>
+Take a look at the preview [here](https://halo-todo-list.vercel.app).

 ## Technologies Used
 - Next.js 14